Pilkas-git/Moodis/README.md

 # What is this:
-this was a team project done for object programming C# course.
+This was a team project done for object programming C# course.
 It contains 2 different apps one for doctor and one for user.
 Users login with their face and we use microsoft azure services to determine user emotions.
-Doctors can check user emotion history, move users back and forth from groups. original project link: https://github.com/tmaciulis22/Moodis
+Doctors can check user emotion history, move users back and forth from groups.
+The apps communitacate with each other via the custom api and database.
+<br>original project link:
+https://github.com/tmaciulis22/Moodis

 # Code style: 📃